Good Tie Etiquette: 5 Tips You Need to Know and Follow

 Visually speaking, the best measure for where your tie should end is the belt buckle: the tip of your necktie should be in or around the centre of your belt (or where your belt would be), a length that will balance your frame.

 Remember that the devil is in the details.
-These little things add up either to make you look immaculate and powerful, or awkward and careless.
+These little things add up and can either enhance or hurt your look.